Audrey Thomas

 Audrey Grace Thomas, OC (née Callahan; born 17 November 1935) is a Canadian novelist and short story writer who lives on Galiano Island, British Columbia.
 Her stories often have feminist themes and include exotic settings.
 She is a recipient of the Marian Engel Award.

 Biography

+Thomas was born 17 November 1935 in Binghamton, New York.
+She received a Bachelor of Arts degree from Smith College in Massachusetts in 1957, then studied at St. Andrews University in Scotland before teaching in England.
+In 1959, she immigrated to Canada, where she received a Master of Arts degree from University of British Columbia in 1963.
+In 1994, she received an honorary doctorate from Simon Fraser University.

-Born in Binghamton, New York, she immigrated in 1959 to Canada, where she attended and later taught at the University of British Columbia.
-From 1964 to 1966 she lived in Ghana, and some of her stories are set there and in other distant places.
-In 1987 she won the Marian Engel Award for her body of work.
+From 1964 to 1966, Thomas lived in Ghana, and some of her stories are set there and in other distant places.

+She published her first story, "If One Green Bottle...", in 1967.

 Thomas lived in Edinburgh, Scotland in the 1980s, and wrote articles for Saturday Night Magazine.

-She has three times received the Ethel Wilson Fiction Prize, for Intertidal Life (1984), Wild Blue Yonder (1990), and Coming Down from Wa (1995).
-In 2008, she was made an Officer of the Order of Canada.
+Beginning in 1990, Thomas was a visiting professor at Concordia University in Montreal.
+She also spent time as writer-in-residence at the University of Victoria, University of British Columbia, Simon Fraser University, and David Thompson University Centre.

-In 2014 she published her eighteenth book, Local Customs.
+In 2014, she published her eighteenth book, Local Customs.